 Semiconductor Research Corporation ("SRC" or the "Corporation") is a nonprofit taxable mutual benefit corporation formed in 1982 to conduct research in the fields of engineering and physical science related to semiconductor development and manufacturing.
 Activity has centered on initiation and administration of contract research with various institutions and universities.
-SRC has expended approximately \$1.62 billion since inception through December 31, 2020 relating to fellowships, contract research and grant expenses and industry support activities.
+SRC has expended approximately \$1.69 billion since inception through December 31, 2021 relating to fellowships, contract research and grant expenses and industry support activities.
 SRC's charter requires that member corporations, which are corporations that manufacture or supply products and/or services that align with the Corporation's research programs and activities, be assessed membership fees in some cases based on a percentage of their semiconductor sales, use or manufacture.
 These fees are subject to certain limitations.
 Other membership fees are based on negotiations between the member corporation and the Corporation and may be a set fee.

-The combined financial statements include the accounts of Semiconductor Research Corporation Education Alliance ("SRCEA"), SRCco Inc. ("SRCco"), formerly known as Microelectronics Advanced Research Corporation, and Nanoelectronics Research Corporation ("NERC").
+The combined financial statements include the accounts of Semiconductor Research Corporation Education Alliance ("SRCEA") and SRCco Inc. ("SRCco"), formerly known as Microelectronics Advanced Research Corporation.
 SRCEA is a nonprofit 501(c)(3) education organization.
 The organization manages Scholarship and Fellowship Programs and Undergraduate Engineering Programs.
 SRCco is a nonprofit 501(c)(6) organization formed in 1997 and manages a U.S. university-based pre-competitive New Science Team ("NST") Initiative in semiconductor technology.
-NERC is a nonprofit 501(c)(6) research management organization formed to manage the Nanoelectronic Research Initiative ("NRI") program.
-The NRI program ended during 2019 and NERC has been closed.
-SRCco, SRCEA, and NERC have been combined with SRC in the accompanying combined financial statements because SRC maintains control of a majority voting interest in all entities.
+SRCco and SRCEA have been combined with SRC in the accompanying combined financial statements because SRC maintains control of a majority voting interest in all entities.
 All significant transactions and balances between affiliates have been eliminated in combination.